HyperionGray/python-chrome-devtools-protocol/docs/getting_started.rst

 Within each domain, CDP specifies three things.
 Note that CDP types can be further divided into three categories.

-1. Types

-   a.
-Primitive Types
-   b.
-Enumerations
-   c.
-Class Types
+1. Types: Primitives, Enumerations, & Classes
 2. Commands
 3. Events

-This overview will show examples of the CDP specification for each of these things, and then explain how that specification is used to generate Python code.
+This section shows examples of the CDP specification for each of these things, and then explains how that specification is used to generate Python code.

 Primitive Types